 - Coding health information for reimbursement and research

 - Enhancement of the quality and use of data

 - Integrity and completeness of health information

 - Summations of data

 - Privacy and security of patient health information

 Applying to PCC is free and only takes a few minutes.Apply now

-This program has an additional application process.
+Limited entry awards have an additional application process.
 Learn about the prerequisite requirements for the Health Information Management program.